RehanSaeed/Bash-Cheat-Sheet/README.md

 head foo.txt           # Print top 10 lines of file
 tail foo.txt           # Print bottom 10 lines of file
-open foo.txt           # Open file in the default editor
+open foo.txt           # Open file in the default editor wc foo.txt             # List number of lines words and characters in the file
 ```

 ## File Permissions